-Editing your normal template.
-You can see now that is fairly straight forward and perfecting your normal template lets you get a document format you like from the get go.
+Despite the warnings, you may have a reason to edit your normal template. if so, you can see it is fairly straightforward.
 Just take your time and, if you feel like being super cautious, make a copy of your existing normal template in another folder before you start.

 Templates have the file extension .dot in older versions of Word and .dotx in newer versions.

 This post barely touches the surface of styles and all they can do for us.
 If you would like to learn more here are some advanced guides:

 Word 2013 Templates: Featured vs Personal vs Shared vs Custom location names – wiki

 How to manage Word styles like a pro – Tech Republic – http://www.techrepublic.com/article/how-to-manage-word-styles-like-a-pro/